codesmith-dev/square-connect-go-sdk/square/docs/PaymentsApi.md

 > ListPaymentsResponse ListPayments(ctx, optional)
 ListPayments

 Retrieves a list of payments taken by the account making the request.
+Results are eventually consistent, and new payments or changes to payments might take several seconds to appear.
 The maximum results per page is 100.

 ### Required Parameters